scottsfarley93/DesignChallengeData/readme.md

 ##Taxonomy.csv
-This file enables finding patterns between higher groups of taxa (families, orders, etc).
+Provded only for mammals, this file enables finding patterns between higher groups of taxa (families, orders, etc).
 Some taxa have more detailed hierarchies (i.e., sub-orders) however, most are complete down to the family level, and some go all the way from kingdom to species.
 Again, a trip to wikipedia may be helpful here.
-T
 Fields:

 	* Taxon Name: The scientific name of the the taxon